Most see it primarily as a dance. This is absolutely true: it is a dance.

 Tango is democratic.
 At the milongas, your title, either you are a PHD, a CEO, a Prince, a tango teacher or a performer does not matter.
 What matters is how good you are as a milonguero or milonguera.

 When I talk about milongas and milongueros, my image is one of my favorite milongas in Buenos Aires.
-I work on reproducing their main characteristics here, in the Bay Area, organizing and hosting such milongas as Café Florida, Lafayette Milonga and San Jose Milonga, and educating my students as milongueros and milongueras in my classes.
+I work on reproducing their main characteristics here, in the Bay Area, organizing and hosting milongas, and educating my students as milongueros and milongueras in my classes.
 I want to take an opportunity now to say thank you to all my business partners, assistants, dedicated students and regulars of the milongas and classes I host.
 It would not be possible without you.
 Thank you!!!

-In order to effectively recreate what I enjoy there, one of my key activities are my tours to Buenos Aires.
-I organize a tour twice a year, during spring and fall.
-These tours are very educative: Buenos Aires is a big city; you have hundreds of choices to do tango activities.
-But keep in mind that tango is, for many, a business, a source of income.
+In order to effectively recreate what I enjoy there, one of my key activities are my trips to Buenos Aires.
+I organize a trip twice a year, during spring and fall.
+These trips are very educative: Buenos Aires is a big city; you have hundreds of choices to do Tango activities.
+But keep in mind that Tango is, for many, a business, a source of income.

 That is why, if you go to Buenos Aires without a guidance of a real insider, most probably you will come to know tango as an entertainment industry, much improvised, very “homemade”, but an industry, not a culture.